smolijar/gitwiki-thesis/src/implementation/routes.md

 exports = endpoints;
 ```

-The usage of the new route definition in the BE is almost identical, though we have gotten rid of the wrapper fucntion, returning the `express` pattern from the endpoint, as seen in \ref{lst:impl:routes:7}.
+The usage of the new route definition in the BE is almost identical, though we have gotten rid of the wrapper function, returning the `express` pattern from the endpoint, as seen in \ref{lst:impl:routes:7}.

 ```{language=js caption="Implementation: Routes uniform definition module -- back-end" label="lst:impl:routes:7"}
 const { front } = require('../../common/endpoints');